Looking for Of Mice and Men lesson plans? I have lots of ideas to help personalize your lessons for teaching Of Mice and Men.

 No matter what novel you are teaching, and no matter how many times you’ve taught it, you will want an assortment of activities for individual classes.
 You can download these activities (for free!) and then bookmark these other links for extra engagement during Of Mice and Men.

 Sometimes having varying activities and resources will add oomph to whatever novel guide you are using.
-Here are quick extension activities for Of Mice and Men.
+Here are quick extension activities for teaching Of Mice and Men.

 Incorporate nonfiction from Steinbeck.

 Steinbeck wrote “The Harvest Gypsies,” and students can relate this reading to the novel.
 I normally jigsaw the eight parts and have students present a brief summary.
+Then we work on meeting informational text standards, such as central ideas and details.

 I typically introduce the novel with those informational pieces.
 Not only do students get introduced to Steinbeck, but they also are shown a connection to their lives today.
+As I continue with Of Mice and Men lesson plans, I relate the material back to our initial activities.

 Play a song.

+Add music to your Of Mice and Men lesson plans.
 Songs about migrant workers and their lives exist!
 You can play the songs or have students read the lyrics.
 Start here.

 You can play those pieces throughout the novel.
 As we review the men’s interactions in the bunk house, I play a song to better set the atmosphere.